damienbod/IdentityServer4VueJs/README.md

 # IdentityServer4 Vue.Js oidc-client-js

-Securing a Vue.js app using OpenID Connect Code Flow with PCKE and IdentityServer4
+Securing a Vue.js app using OpenID Connect Code Flow with PKCE and IdentityServer4

 ## Changes to Vue.js CLI package.json